 What’s the Confusion?

 Before we jump into the technical discussion, I have something important to highlight.
-In California, you might have heard some tricky things about two-stroke boat engines.
+You might have heard some tricky things about two-stroke boat engines in California.

-Often, such misleading information circulates through mechanics, boat repair shops, and brokers, etc. They tell you that you cannot legally use the Californian waterways with such an engine.
-However, as I said, it’s quite misleading.
+Often, such misleading information circulates through mechanics, boat repair shops, brokers, etc. They tell you you cannot legally use the Californian waterways with such an engine.
+However, as I said, it’s pretty misleading.

-Such confusions generally arise because of improper understanding of the state laws.
-Hence, new buyers often get confused and end up buying some other engine types.
+Such confusions generally arise because of an improper understanding of the state laws.
+Hence, new buyers often get confused and buy some other engine types.
 I will highlight this subject later.

 Why Buyers Get Confused with Two-Stroke Boat Motors